 |#thePassenger rides again|

 Not yet on the downtown train...
 I witnessed several incidents that would raise one's eyebrow of curiosity.
 One young lady fearlessly threw a rock, missing the intended person and hitting the train.
-Making herself known standing in the middle of the street, over talking a woman with children, who was defending herself and family being missed by the rock.
+Bringing much un-needed attention to herself, while overtalking a woman with children, who the rock was intended to hit.
 Everyone standing around looking including myself, observing what could turn into a physical altercation, but it did not happen.
-Strangely after the rock thrower finished her entertaining, she walked off smiling and began talking to herself.
+Strangely after the rock thrower finished her entertainment, she walked off smiling and began talking to herself.

 Now boarding the train close to sunset, on this windy day after the rain.
-Entering the train sitting down facing east, so I could perform the sunset prayer in a sitting position.
-Finishing this obligation, there I noticed an un-groomed man with heavy loads of spit and crust in his mouth area.
-This man was preaching, what seem to be a sensible conversation about obeying the Creator.
+Entering the train sitting down facing east, so I can now perform my sunset obligation, in a sitting position.
+Finishing my prayer, there I noticed an un-groomed man with heavy loads of spit and crust in his mouth area.
+This man was preaching, what seems to be a sensible conversation about obeying the Creator.
 He would preach and change seats, until sitting next to me.
-He then offered me his money (change) and I denied it.
+He then offered me his money (change,) which I denied.
 Then he said something to the fact, "People treat me bad, because I look like this, but God loves me."
-He then moved, and I pondered what he said...hmmmm...
+He then moved, and I pondered on what he said...hmmmm...

 Thinking about mental health among people, I Googled this fact on my phone....

 Our cries have been heard throughout our music, art, dance, poems and more.
-As a country we need to focus on wellness for the mind, body and soul.
-Understand your neighbor or family member, they may have a smile on their face, but subsequently could be suffering from symptoms of depression.
+As a country we need to focus on wellness for the purpose of healing our minds, bodies and soul.
+Understand this ~ your neighbor or family member, may have a smile on their face, but subsequently could be suffering from symptoms of depression.

 Take care people, I am watching you and praying for our sustainability as I passed through your part of the city....amin (amen)